 A shrine is a manifestation of your aspirations and it’s helpful if it contains objects that inspire you.
-The traditional objects on a shrine are symbolic so you may want to include some or all of them but you can also include other images or objects be they found from nature, a beautiful picture or anything significant that evokes positive feelings for you.
+The traditional objects on a shrine are symbolic so you may want to include some or all of them but you can also include other images or objects.
+These may be things found from nature, a beautiful picture, or anything significant that evokes positive feelings for you.
 Most importantly, a shrine is personal so it should speak to your heart.
 You can feel free to be creative in where you place your objects.

 "The shrine set items are well crafted, have an integrity to their design and yet possess a uniqueness.”